 For the purposes of this report, nuclear weapon producers are defined as companies that produce key components to test, develop, maintain, modernise and deploy nuclear weapons.
 There are countless companies involved in the broad nuclear weapons complex, and this report only details those most heavily involved in the production and maintenance of nuclear warheads and their delivery systems (such as missiles and launch tubes).
 The report does not include companies involved in the production of delivery platforms (such as nuclear capable bombers and submarines).

-In advance of this report, all financial institutions were asked to fill in a standardised questionnaire with detailed questions on the scope and content of their policies.
+In advance of this report, all financial institutions not previously reported on were asked to fill in a standardised questionnaire with detailed questions on the scope and content of their policies.
 Financial institutions that did not respond are not included.
-Of the thirteen financial institutions listed in the Hall of Fame, six publish a list of companies that they exclude from their investment universe.
+Of the financial institutions listed in the Hall of Fame, several publish a list of companies that they exclude from their investment universe.
 The companies excluded are listed in the profiles of the financial institutions as a resource.
-Three other financial institutions in the Hall of Fame work with an inclusion list rather than an exclusion list.
-The remaining four do not make their lists public.
+Some financial institutions in the Hall of Fame work with an inclusion list rather than an exclusion list, while others do not make their lists public.

 Each financial institution profile in the Hall of Fame includes a brief description of the institution, a summary of key policy elements, and the exclusion list if applicable.
 We researched investments in companies on our producers list for each of the financial institutions listed in the Hall of Fame.
 None of the financial institutions listed in the Hall of Fame invest in any of the 27 identified nuclear weapon producers.